RequestNetwork/requestNetwork/README.md

 ---

-[Request Nework][website-url] is a decentralized network built on top of Ethereum, which allows anyone, anywhere to request a payment.
+[Request Network][website-url] is a decentralized network built on top of Ethereum, which allows anyone, anywhere to request a payment.
 A full description of the protocol may be found in our [whitepaper][whitepaper-url].

 This repository contains all the Request Network developer tools written in TypeScript.